dsa-ntc/southern-nh-dsa.github.io/README.md

 - [GitHub Pages](https://docs.github.com/en/pages) for hosting the site
     - You can learn more about GitHub Pages at [pages.github.com](https://pages.github.com/) and you will find a detailed walkthrough in [GitHub Docs](https://docs.github.com/en/pages).

-You can also opt-in to self-host your site if your chapter has a webserver, this is however out of scope of this document.
+You can also opt-in to self-host your site if your Chapter has a webserver, this is however out of scope of this document.

 ## Expectations and Limitations